Faculty Fulbright Award Programs

-- Fulbright Administrator Abroad Awards - Through the Fulbright International Education Administrators Programs, U.S. higher education administrators can participate in a fully funded, intensive, two-week seminar in one of six countries.
+- Fulbright Administrator Abroad Awards - Through the Fulbright International Education Administrators Programs, U.S. higher education administrators can participate in a fully funded, intensive, two-week seminar in one of several countries.
 Seminars include campus visits with a cross-section of universities and colleges; briefings with faculty and administrators, government officials, and leading educational experts; and tours of historical and cultural sites.
-Next Deadlines: India and Taiwan (Deadline: August 1, 2017); Russia (Deadline: October 16, 2017); Japan and Korea (Deadline: November 1, 2017); France and Germany (Deadline: February 1, 2018)
+Deadlines vary so check the site for both current programs and deadlines for each.

-CCU currently has 17 former Fulbrighters among its current faculty and staff, and 13 former Fulbrighters among its retired faculty and staff.
+CCU currently has 20 current and former Fulbrighters among its current faculty and staff, and 12 former Fulbrighters among its retired faculty and staff.
 To see a complete list of recent CCU recipients of the Fulbright award and all Fulbrighters on campus, please click here.

 When can I apply?

-Applications are welcomed annually usually with a deadline of around August 1 each year.
+Applications are welcomed annually usually with a deadline of August or September annually.
 Faculty are encouraged to begin the process early to determine support documentation required and to secure, if required or recommended, support letters from institutions abroad.